Technology

 Key Takeaway

-team reviewing dashboards and workflows for AI agent governance
+team reviewing dashboards and approval flows for governing AI agent actions

-The most mature teams treat agent behavior as an operational discipline, not a prompt experiment.
+Mature teams run agent behavior as an ops discipline, not a prompt experiment.

-Evaluation that matters: from “did it answer?” to “did it complete the job safely?”
+Evaluation that counts: “did it do the job safely?”

 ApproachBest forOperational strengthsTypical pitfalls